President's Summer Fellowship FAQ

 You will be accountable for working passionately and intentionally.

-You will be required to submit blog posts with photographs that reflect on your experiences, for publication on the Center for Life Beyond Reed blog, Works & Days.
+You will be required to submit blog posts with photographs that reflect upon your experiences.
 You will also be expected to participate in a post-program reflection and experience sharing activity.

 How do I apply?

 The deadline for applications is early March.
-Finalists will be chosen by near the end of by the PSF committee and President Kroger.
+Finalists will be chosen near the end of March by the PSF committee.

-Finalist interviews will take place mid to late-March, with final decisions will be made by within 48 hours.
+Finalist interviews will take place mid to late-March, with final decisions made within 48 hours.

 What makes a good PSF project?